7 easy SEO tips for bloggers

 Content should be of a decent length as this allows search engines to crawl and index your post to understand what the topic is about.
 The minimum word count for blog posts should be at least 400 words. with the optimum length anything over 700 words.

 To help you even more we’ve put together an SEO checklist so you can tick off all the actions as you go.
-Plus there are 2 bonus SEO tips included…
+Download your SEO checklist here.

 See – SEO isn’t as scary as it sounds is it!
 We’d love to know how you get on with these tips and if they improve your website.